 Federal Requirements and Compliance Consultant

-Applicants opting to utilize Federal Funding sources will be subject to procurement, prevailing wage, and other Federal requirements and are required to contract with a compliance consultant to manage all federal requirements for the project.
+Applicants opting to utilize Federal Funding sources will be subject to procurement (where applicable), prevailing wage, and other Federal requirements and are required to contract with a compliance consultant to manage all federal requirements for the project.

 Once a loan is closed, CDFA reserves the right to request and receive annual financial statements from the Borrower.
-Failure to provide financial information in a timely basis will result in Borrower being in default of the terms of this Loan and result in Lender charging Borrower a $50.00 per month late fee.
+Failure to provide financial information in a timely basis will result in Borrower being in default of the terms of this Loan and result in Lender charging Borrower a late fee as outlined in Loan Agreement and Promissory Note.